JingweiHu-Math/webpage/_pages/publication.md

 Preprints
 ====
-[PP5] J. Hu, K. Qi, and T. Yang.
-A new stability and convergence proof of the Fourier-Galerkin spectral method for the spatially homogeneous Boltzmann equation.
-Submitted, 2020 [[arXiv](https://arxiv.org/abs/2007.05184)].

 [PP4] L. Einkemmer, J. Hu, and Y. Wang.
 An asymptotic-preserving dynamical low-rank method for the multi-scale multi-dimensional linear transport equation.
 Submitted, 2020 [[arXiv](https://arxiv.org/abs/2005.06571)].

 [PP3] J. Hu, L. Pareschi, and Y. Wang.
 Uncertainty quantification for the BGK  model of the Boltzmann equation using multilevel variance reduced Monte Carlo methods.
 Submitted, 2020 [[arXiv](https://arxiv.org/abs/2004.07638)].